zwcloud/CairoSharp/README.md

 # Copying/License
 __GPLv3__
-Project Cairo(not the native cairo lib but the C# one) is licensed under the LGPL v3 license.
+Project Cairo(not the native cairo lib but the C# one) is licensed under the GPL v3 license.

     ZWCloud.Cairo, A C# wrapper of cairo which is a 2D vector rendering library Copyright (C) 2015  Zou Wei, zwcloud@yeah.net, http://zwcloud.net